20. What's Wrong with NLP?

 And there are people (trainers, authors, etc.) who have no interest in NLP other than making money out of it.
 One book that came out in the summer of 2009 - Understanding NLP, by Kay and Kite - for example, contains almost no information about genuine NLP.
 What it does contain is page after page after page of information which is either nothing to do with the FoNLP, or actually contradicts claims made for various NLP-related techniques.
 Such as the quite amazing statement that: "Building rapport with others takes time, commitment and effort" (page 95)!

-To be blunt I don't know what anyone can do about these people since they aren't breaking any laws.
+To be blunt I don't know what anyone can do about these people since without any legal restraint on the use of "NLP" and "Neuro-Linguistic Programming" they are wide open to misuse.
 I'm afraid it's a case of "let the buyer beware".

 There is no central organising body for NLP #1